capi1O/facebook-scraper/README.md

 - Click "My Apps" drop-down then "Add a New App".
 - Click add platform and select "web", fill "Site URL" with the address of the web page you have uploaded : https://your-website.com/path/to/facebook-login.html
 - Fill the field "App Domains" with the base URL of this web page : https://your-website.com
-- Copy the Facebook app ID and set the value of `fb_app_id` in facebook-scraper.py.
+- Set the value for `--app-id` to this Facebook app ID, ex: `--app-id=xxxxxxxxxxxxxxx`
-- Set the value of `redirect_url` in facebook-scraper.py : https://your-website.com/path/to/facebook-login.html
+- Set the value for `--url` to the redirect URL : `--url="https://your-website.com/path/to/facebook-login.html"`

 You will be prompted to grant access to this Facebook app once running the script.